Reviewing Byrna Technologies (BYRN) & Its Competitors

-Byrna Technologies (OTCMKTS: BYRN) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its rivals?
-We will compare Byrna Technologies to related companies based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, profitability, valuation and risk.
+Byrna Technologies (OTCMKTS: BYRN) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its peers?
+We will compare Byrna Technologies to related businesses based on the strength of its earnings, analyst recommendations, valuation, profitability, dividends, institutional ownership and risk.

-This table compares Byrna Technologies and its rivals’ net margins, return on equity and return on assets.

-36.6% of Byrna Technologies shares are owned by institutional investors.
-Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
-14.8% of Byrna Technologies shares are owned by company insiders.
-Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+36.6% of Byrna Technologies shares are held by institutional investors.
+Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
+14.8% of Byrna Technologies shares are held by company insiders.
+Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This table compares Byrna Technologies and its rivals top-line revenue, earnings per share and valuation.

-This is a summary of current recommendations and price targets for Byrna Technologies and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings for Byrna Technologies and its peers, as reported by MarketBeat.

 |Sell Ratings